 Day 1: Gear Up and Chow Down

 Start your outdoor adventure in the mountain city of Asheville.
 In this city of like-minded hikers, bikers, paddlers, climbers and foodies, grabbing that piece of last-minute gear and that last civilized meal before your trip is no problem.
-You’ll have your choice of outdoor outfitters here, from downtown’s Mast General Store to REI a short drive away to Diamond Brand Outdoors in Arden, a few miles south.
+You’ll have your choice of a couple of outdoor outfitters here, from downtown’s Mast General Store to REI a short drive away.

 Once you’ve grabbed your forgotten gear, it’s time to grab some grub.
 Whether you want pizza and beer, beer and pizza, Indian, burgers or vegetarian fare, Asheville’s robust dining scene will see to it that you’re fed.

 Day 2: Hike All Day, Sleep Under the Stars

 To many, the trail to Cold Mountain is an easy one, but if it’s your first time in the woods, you’ll find it a little more challenging.
 In reality, it’s a moderate trail, with a few steep sections, but most of the elevation gain is gradual and easy, meaning you have to spend less time focused on the trail and can enjoy the scenery.